espocrm/documentation/docs/extensions/project-management/projects.md

 The Date Start should be set in the source Project.
 When cloning, the user needs to set a new Date Start for the Project.
 Dates of cloned Tasks will be calculated based on the difference between the source and cloned Projects.

 To be able to clone a Project, the user should have *create* access to the Project scope and *edit* access to the source Project.
+To clone a Project, open the detail view and click the *Clone* action from the dropdown next to the *Edit* button.

 If you clone a Project and then decide to remove it, it won't be possible until you remove all related Tasks.